Suspect in Washington DC national guard shooting had ties to CIA, agency confirms

 NegativeU.S News

-- Rahmanullah Lakanwal, a 29-year-old Afghan national, has been identified as the suspect in a shooting incident that critically injured two members of the West Virginia National Guard near the White House in Washington, D.C.
-The CIA has confirmed that Lakanwal worked with agency-backed military units during the U.S. war in Afghanistan and entered the U.S. under the Operation Allies Welcome program in September 2021.
+- Rahmanullah Lakanwal, a 29-year-old Afghan national, has been identified as the suspect in a targeted shooting incident that critically injured two members of the West Virginia National Guard near the White House in Washington, D.C.
+The CIA has confirmed that Lakanwal previously worked with agency-backed military units during the U.S. war in Afghanistan.
+The shooting occurred on November 26, 2025, prompting a swift response from law enforcement.

 — via World Pulse Now AI Editorial System